MyRepositories-hub/Simple-Policy-Optimization/README.md

 ```

 # Acknowledgement
-Our code is mainly based on [cleanrl](https://github.com/vwxyzjn/cleanrl), many thanks to their efforts.
+Our code is mainly based on [cleanrl](https://github.com/vwxyzjn/cleanrl), many thanks to their efforts for the community.